markd2/Playdate/pdnotes.md

   - takes a channel, audioSource function, context, stereo flag
   - the callback takes a context, int16_t *left / right, length
     - no right if it's a stereo source.
-  - the functino should fill in the buffers.  return 1 to play, or 0 if the source is silent through the cycle.
+  - the function should fill in the buffers.  return 1 to play, or 0 if the source is silent through the cycle.
   - caller takes ownership of the allocated source, and should free it (I don't understsand why it's talking about memory management here)